meist84/PUBG-Afk-Credit-Bot/README.md

 # To Do:
--Make the bot work\n
+-Make the bot work
--Add reolutions\n
+-Add reolutions
 -Auto Debug+ Self fixing